unlearning-challenge/unlearning-challenge.github.io/faq.markdown

 ---

-_Q: I see the example notebooks use PyTorch.
+_Q: The example notebooks use PyTorch.
 Can I use another library instead?_

 A: Yes, participants can use any Python library that can be installed through `pip`.
 Note however that the `unlearning` function that constitutes the submission to the challenge takes as input a Pytorch model and some Pytorch loaders and expects as output a Pytorch model.
 Hence, to use a different framework than Pytorch, the participant will need to make the conversions between Pytorch models and loaders and those of the chosen framework.